 Chapter 1 – The Realities Of Self-Defense

 The unfortunate truth is that self-defense is nothing like it is shown in the movies.
 If the good guy thwarts the bad guy in a lethal manner (or even just maims him), he doesn’t get to ride off into the sunset with the girl.
 More than likely, he’s going to have a long talk with the local authorities and possibly even spend a night in jail before everything is squared away.
-Jim understands the reality of this situation and spends this chapter talking about these kind of topics.
+Jim understands the reality of this situation and spends this chapter talking about these kinds of topics.
 He talks about such things as situational awareness, training, post-confrontation action plans, self-defense legal concepts (read up on the Castle Doctrine) and the difference between criminal and civil law.
 If you take one thing away from this chapter it’s that self-defense is not without possible legal ramifications and you should be prepared to handle that part of the act as well.

 Chapter 2 – Non-Lethal Self-Defense Options

 As Jim says, “the whole point of self-defense is to make sure you’re still alive and kicking come the next morning.”
-That means that if running gets you out of a situation, then it is just as good of a self-defense option as fighting (possibly a better one from a legal perspective).This chapter of Prepper’s Armed Defense centers on all kinds of non-lethal approaches to protecting and defending yourself such as pepper spray, stun guns, tasers, flashlights and restraints.
+That means that if running gets you out of a situation, then it is just as good of a self-defense option as fighting (possibly a better one from a legal perspective).This chapter of Prepper’s Armed Defense centers on all kinds of non-lethal approaches to protecting and defending yourself such as pepper spray, stun guns, tasers, flashlights, and restraints.
 On a personal level, I found this chapter to be one of the most beneficial ones in the book as I believe the topic is highly underrated when it comes to self-defense in the prepper/survivalist/homesteading world.

 Chapter 3 – Firearms